msilaev/courier_number_prediction/README.md

     pre-commit install
     ```

 ## Reporting

 The metrics for prediction quality is displayed in terminal as log info messages.
 Plots are saved in the folder `..\reports\figures`.
 The report with updated figures `..\reports\REPORT.md`.
 Presentation in pptx and pdf `..\reports\presentation.pptx` and `..\reports\presentation.pdf`.

-## Jyputer notebook with details
+## Jyputer notebooks with details

-Detailed reasoning, code and plots in the notebook `..\notebooks\1.0-ms-data-exploration-features-modeling.ipynb`
+Data cleaning and feature engineering  `..\notebooks\1.0-ms-data-exploration-features-engineering.ipynb`
+Models training and inference of Next-Day prediction task `..\notebooks\1.0-ms-features-modeling-next-day.ipynb`
+Models training and inference of Multiple-Day prediction task `..\notebooks\1.0-ms-features-modeling-multiple-days.ipynb`

-After installing dependencies, run all cells to see dataset cleaning, feature engineering, model training and inference.
+After installing dependencies, run all cells in these notebooks to see dataset cleaning, feature engineering, model training and inference.